Harrison Burton: K&N Pro Series East

-Camping World Truck Series
+Craftsman Truck Series

 Burton signed on with Kyle Busch Motorsports to drive the No. 18 Toyota Tundra for the 2016 Alpha Energy Solutions 250 at Martinsville Speedway in late October.
 Due to NASCAR rules and regulations, maintaining that a driver has to be sixteen years of age before competing in any national series event, Burton was therefore barred from entering any events before October 9 of that year.
 He showed speed early, cracking the top ten in practice, but faltered during the race and finished one lap down in 22nd.
 In this race, Burton and Kyle Donahue (who was driving the No. 63 for MB Motorsports) made history as the first drivers born in the 2000s decade and the 21st century to compete in the Truck Series and in any NASCAR national series.
 Burton signed with Kyle Busch Motorsports to run both Martinsville races, as well as Dover, Iowa, Eldora, and Bristol in the No. 51 Toyota Tundra in 2017.
 He finished all of the races but only scored one top-ten, a fourth-place at Martinsville in fall.

 On January 8, 2018, it was announced that Burton would again pilot the KBM No. 51 for a partial schedule.
 The nine-race schedule included mostly short tracks but also Canadian Tire Motorsport Park and all of the races after he turned eighteen.
 Burton grabbed his first pole in the M&M's 200, and finished third after dealing with throttle issues during the race.
 He won his first stage in NASCAR competition at ISM Raceway in November en route to another third-place finish.

 On November 14, 2018, it was announced that Burton would run full-time in 2019, replacing Noah Gragson in KBM's No. 18 entry.

 Burton would return to truck series competition in 2022, driving in a one-off race for David Gilliland Racing at the 2022 Pinty's Truck Race on Dirt.

+In 2026, Burton would drive the No. 5 truck for Tricon Garage at IRP.